NielsTalens/dear-non-it-people/_posts/2021-03-06-how-devops-metrics-are-especially-helpful-for-non-it-people.md

 image: assets/images/dora-metrics/pexels-anna-nekrashevich-header.jpg
 beforetoc: "Picture: Anna Nekrashevich"
 toc: true
-description: How can these technical looking metrics help non-IT people?
+description: There are a couple of metrics that give a healthy and honest overview on the status of our software delivery.
+They look technical but they are not.
+Here I describe how you can read them and have better control of the process by monitoring the right things.
 categories:
-- technical practices
+- technical practices simplyfied
 - devops
 - metrics
 featured: true